 - For a useful guide on establishing a productive mentoring relationship with your postdoc, download the Postdoc Compact, provided by the American Association of Medical Colleges.
 Although originally written for postdocs at medical schools, the principles described in the Compact are applicable to faculty in many disciplines.
 In addition, the U.S. Dept. of Health and Human Services’ Office of Research Integrity has established a resource for mentoring international postdocs via this link:http://ori.hhs.gov/mentoring-international-post-docs

 - Individual Development Plan: This provides a planning process that identifies both professional development needs and career objectives.
-This document was developed by the Federation of American Societies for Experimental Biology’s Science Policy Committee but can be used and adapted for any discipline
+This document was developed by the Federation of American Societies for Experimental Biology’s Science Policy Committee but can be used and adapted for any discipline.
+IDP Form

 To promote the importance of mentoring, the office of the Provost will award the Postdoctoral Mentoring Prize annually to a faculty member who exemplifies the role of a mentor and who has provided exceptional mentoring to one or more postdoctoral scholars during the previous year.
 Nominees are identified by current postdocs, as described in the prize announcement.